Customizing Patient-Physician Communication

 - Used a human-centered design process to construct a storyboard of the patient experience for each disease site.

 - Developed and tested prototypes of the site-specific CEBRE discussion guides to refine and finalize them so they can be made available online to all clinics.

-A preview of each of the personalized guides is included through the links below, and they can be downloaded for free for clinical use along with the general radiotherapy process guide through the CEBRE website.
+A preview of each of the personalized guides is included through the links below, and they can be downloaded free of charge for clinical use along with the general radiotherapy process guide through the CEBRE website.

-The discussion guides are also now available in Spanish.
+The breast, lung and prostate discussion guides are also available in Spanish.
 Download the series from the CEBRE en Español website.